no-banana/PyRBP/docs/source/RNA_features.rst

                         Whether to use gcContent algorithm to generate features.

-                .. class:: AUSkew:bool, default=False
+                .. class:: GCAUSkew:bool, default=False

-                        Whether to use AUSkew algorithm to generate features.
+                        Whether to use GCAUSkew algorithm to generate features.

                 .. class:: GCAURatio:bool, default=False